jc486487/Assignment_1/README.md

     reduce the number of songs to be learned (req) by 1 return req

+ Main function:

+ displaying the menu
- Main function displaying the menu, execution of the entire program, displaying changes made and finally, overwrites the songs.csv file with changes
+ execution of the entire program displaying changes made and finally overwrites the songs.csv file with changes